DaimyoHub/virtual-machine-proto/docs/follow_up.md

 * Optimize the request manager runner:
   * Activate the runner only when requests are available, instead of handling it forever ?

-## 12/02/2021

-### Done

-* Added a simple output-based debugging system:
-  * It is able to output formatted messages in an output stream
-  * It is possible to enable some kinds of debug messages

-### Plan

-* Prettify the output messages with colors and bloat.